When the thyroid does not produce the hormones correctly, it can lead to complications such as hypothyroidism or hyperthyroidism.

 Your thyroid is the butterfly-shaped gland in the front of your neck.
 Part of the endocrine system, it is responsible for converting iodine from the food you eat into thyroid hormones, which play important roles in many bodily functions including metabolism, digestion, breathing, heartbeat, menstruation, cholesterol, and weight loss and/or gain.

-If untreated for a period of time, hypothyroidism may cause other health problems such as obesity, infertility, or heart disease.
+If untreated, hypothyroidism may cause other health problems such as obesity, infertility, or heart disease.

 You may also notice that your thyroid is larger than normal and may even be protruding, creating a goiter, as an enlarged thyroid can sometimes appear like the base of your neck is swollen, just above your collarbones.
 While a goiter is generally not painful, the enlarged thyroid can make your throat feel uncomfortable, leading to discomfort when breathing, swallowing, or coughing.

-If left untreated, hyperthyroidism can lead to other health problem such as Graves’ disease.
+If left untreated, hyperthyroidism can lead to other health problems such as Graves’ disease.

 If you are experiencing any combination of the symptoms noted above, you should visit a physician who can perform a physical exam and discuss your medical history, as these are usually the first steps in diagnosing a thyroid condition.
 Your physician may also do a simple blood test to determine if you are experiencing hypothyroidism or hyperthyroidism.